xuejianyong/bio-inspired/README.md

 # bio-inspired

-This work will focus on the bio-inspired algorithms
+This work will focus on the bio-inspired algorithms.